php-fig/fig-standards/proposed/http-message.md

      * Returns the remaining contents in a string
      *
      * @return string
-     * @throws \RuntimeException if unable to read or an error occurs while
+     * @throws \RuntimeException if unable to read.
-     *     reading.
+     * @throws \RuntimeException if error occurs while reading.
      */
     public function getContents();